Skip to main content

 Brian Hopkins

-Brian Hopkins joined Meridian Waste in February of 2023 as a General Manager in Petersburg, VA.
-In just 4 months, he had collaborated with the area presidents to implement tactical initiatives to drive functional excellence and budget achievement.
-Mr. Hopkins partnered with the maintenance department to ensure all equipment remains in working order and in compliance with safety standards.
-He was then promoted to District Manager in March of 2023.
-His responsibilities increased to include two landfills, one transfer station and one processing facility.
-Mr. Hopkins oversees a team of seventy-five employees, and he manages a $36M annual revenue.
-He was employed by Advanced Disposal Services, Veolia Environmental Services and Allied Waste previously.
-He is the recipient of many awards, such as, the Veolia Environmental Services Division of the Year Award in 2008, and most recently the IMAA-Aggregate/Asphalt Safety Award – 20 Years Injury Free.
+Mr. Hopkins oversees a team of one hundred employees and he manages a $36M annual revenue.
+He was employed by Waste Management, Advanced Disposal Services, Veolia Environmental Services and Allied Waste previously.
+He is the recipient of many awards, including the Veolia Environmental Services Division of the Year Award in 2008, and most recently, the IMAA-Aggregate/Asphalt Safety Award – 20 Years Injury Free.

 John Prochak